VividCortex Explorer makes it easy to see your queries, their performance, and their impact on the database and infrastructure.

 Explorer is made of two kinds of View: System Charts, which include things like CPU Utilization, database cache activity, etc.; and Datasets, which are ranked data such as the most time consuming or frequently run queries.
 You can stack Views on top of each other, letting you see the relationships between queries, database performance, and system metrics.

 You can add views by clicking the orange “Add New” button at the top right of the page, or by clicking on the “+” icon which appears when you hover over the space between Views.

 System Charts visualize database or system performance over time, such as CPU utilization or the number of open connections.
-Select the data you wish to see from the list, which includes all of the Charts available in VividCortex - the same ones that you see in the Dashboards.
+Select the data you wish to see from the list, which includes all of the Charts available in VividCortex - the same ones that you see on the Charts page.
 You can search through the list to find the chart you’re looking for faster.

 Hover over the chart to see the value at a specific point in time.
 This will also highlight that point in time on the other Views, allowing you to correlate changes in metrics.

 Datasets are ranked data, such as the most time-consuming Queries and Users who have executed the most queries.

 Each section of the Dataset View is described below:

 Data: Select the category of data to view.
 This includes query data as well as processes, locking information, and other workload data.
 This defaults to displaying “Query” data.
 The options available will depend on what database type you are monitoring.